 Circulating tumour cells (CTCs) in venous whole blood reflect the disease complexity that evolves during tumour progression, with distinct genetic, epigenetic and expression features.
-Beside the prognostic role of CTC identification and/or enumeration in cancer progression, CTC molecular characterization can improve e.g. disease outcome prediction, therapeutic guidance and post-treatment monitoring of the patient.
+Besides the prognostic role of CTC identification and/or enumeration in cancer progression, CTC identification and analysis can improve e.g. disease outcome prediction, therapeutic guidance and post-treatment monitoring of the patient.

-CTCs are now considered as a surrogate of tumour tissue in cancer early development, progression and metastatic phase.
+CTCs are now considered as a surrogate sample of tumour tissue, both in cancer early development and metastatic phase.

-Molecular characterization of CTCs can provide for example a strategy for monitoring cancer genotype during systemic therapies [1], identification of mechanisms of disease progression, identification of novel targets for biological treatment [2] and to select targeted therapies.
-Moreover, CTC single-cell sequencing is as an important tool for tumour genomic heterogeneity analysis [3] [4] [5].
-Molecular examination techniques such as qPCR, dPCR and sequencing methods including next generation sequencing (NGS) enable to characterize CTC specific DNA features.
+Molecular characterization of CTCs can provide for example a strategy for monitoring cancer genotypes during systemic therapies [1], identification of mechanisms of disease progression, identification of novel targets for treatment [2] and to select targeted therapies.
+Moreover, CTC single-cell sequencing is emerging as an important tool for tumour genomic heterogeneity analysis [3] [4] [5].

 CTCs are fragile and tend to degrade within a few hours when collected in conventional blood collection tubes, e.g. EDTA containing tubes, without dedicated CTC stabilizers.
-CTCs are extremely rare, especially in early disease, e.g. less than 10 cells per 10 ml of blood, representing a ratio of approx. 1:107 CTCs to white blood cells (WBCs).
-This low ratio represents a significant challenge to CTC enrichment required for examination.
-Furthermore, co-enrichment of normal blood cells causes a dilution of CTCs.
-The challenge is to minimize the amount of co-enriched WBCs for subsequent accurate and sensitive detection of CTC specific genetic and epigenetic alterations, especially when dealing with minor tumour cell clones.
+CTCs are extremely rare, especially in early disease, e.g. less than 10 cells per 10 ml of blood, representing a ratio of approx. 1:10 CTCs to white blood cells (WBCs).
+This low ratio represents a significant challenge to CTC enrichment required for identification and examination as tumour-derived cells.